RavalTirth21/AWS-Route53-Projects/AWS-Route53-Weighted-Routing/README.md

 ### ✅ Step 1: Record 1 - Weighted Routing

-We create the first A record in Route 53 pointing to the first EC2 instance with a weight (e.g., 80%).
+We create the first A record in Route 53 pointing to the first EC2 instance with a weight 80%.

 ![Record 1 - Weighted Routing](./01-Record-1-Weighted-Routing.png)